shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 Some abilities have requirements, which must be satisfied in order for the ability to be resolved.
 If the ability has at least 1 unsatisfied requirement when it comes up in the queue, then it is canceled.
 Note that this means you can activate an ability that doesn’t meet the requirements, and if the requirements are met by the time the ability is to resolve, then the ability resolves.

 An ability can have costs.
 These costs must be paid to activate the ability, even if the ability is triggered.

+Abilities are all activatable.
+There are no passive abilities in this game.

+Complex keywords.
+Some keywords are complex to make up for the lack of passives in this game.
+If a keyword has an activatable component to it, then it is only accessible through the specified trigger.
+For example, Flying only triggers when the battle resolves.
+You may not activate this effect manually.

 ## Moments